dcyr/risqueAccidentRegen/README.md

 The present repository contains the necessary information to reproduce the simulation experiment conducted by Splawinski _et al_. (under review).
 That experiment aims at assessing the relative risk of regeneration failure following successive disturbances in a variety of contexts.

 The following provides a general description of the experiment and point to more detailed content that describes the simulation steps and data processing pipeline that allows to reproduce the experiment conducted by Splawinski _et al_. (under review).
-We strongly suggest that you get a look at [this graphic illustration of the simulation and data processing pipeline][6], which will help you navigate the various scripts and input files needed to reproduce the experiment.
+We also invite you to get a look at [this graphic illustration of the simulation and data processing pipeline][6], which will help you navigate the various scripts and input files needed to reproduce the experiment.

 -----------